alex-kalanis/kwcms_core/README.md

 -----------

-# KWCMS3 - kwcms_core
+# KWCMS4 - kwcms_core

 ------------

-Basic idea about KWCMS3 is framework with its own modular system.
+Basic idea about KWCMS is framework with its own modular system.
 It contains basic tree in which the application should exists on their own and without dependency on databases.

 A many things has been ported from KWCMS1 and used here and many are brand new as necessity